wsk0012321/EX3/README.md

 ####     https://github.com/YU-NLPLab/DeepMet
 ### to intall requirements:
 ####     pip install -r requirements.txt
 ### We merged the filtration of test data and evaluation on one notebook.
 Step 1 and 2 are intended for creating test data.
-In step 3, you can use the pre-trainedm model to do predict, but we high recommend to start at 3(2).
-With prediction and test data provided, you can skip the first two parts.
+Step 3(1) uses the pre-trainedm model to do predict, but for efficiency we high recommend to start at 3(2).
+We have provided the prediction and test data.
 In case you need to use our pre-trained model for step(1), you can have access to it through the link:
 ####     https://drive.google.com/file/d/1-Ahy7mWKr95gFt6jbPwV_2Ziz5NnBn3Y/view
 ### The model is trained with original version of DeepMet-vua.py on VUAMC corpus with the following parameters:
 #### max length = 128, batchsize = 64, dropout rate = 0.1, n-fold = 2, hidden size = 768, random state = 2020, validation split = 0.2, learning rate = 2e-5, epochs = 3